mahdaleni/TensorFlowJS-LinearRegression-Example/README.md

 2. Draw a line with random coefficients
 3. Use gradient descent algorithm to modify line's coefficients until Total distance of all dots to the line (on yAxis) is minimum. <br />

+### Note

-(The corresponding tensorflowjs api is tf.train.sgd, stands for Stochastic gradient descent, but it's just a normal gradient descent optimizer despite it's name)
+- The used tensorflowjs api is tf.train.sgd, stands for Stochastic Gradient Descent, but it's just a normal gradient descent optimizer despite it's name);
+- The convergence speed will be super fast if you can make your training data range length (input) approximately 2 (eg: x ∈ [-1, 1]) and learning rate 0.5.